Charles de Mornay

-Charles de Mornay (1514 - 4 September 1574), was a Swedish court official, diplomat and royal favorite.
+Charles de Mornay (1514 – 4 September 1574), was a Swedish court official, diplomat and royal favorite.
 He was the central figure of the Mornay plot of 1574.

 Charles de Mornay was a French nobleman and Huguenot Calvinist.
 He served in the French troops in Scotland from 1547-1550.
 Between 1557 and 1559, he served as Swedish envoy to Poland-Lithuania, Denmark-Norway and England, during the marriage negotiations between queen Elizabeth of England and Eric XIV of Sweden.
-In 1559, he was the courtier who informed Eric about his the affair between princess Cecilia of Sweden and her brother-in-law, which resulted in the famous scandal known as the 'Vadstena Thunder'.
+In 1559, he was the courtier who informed Eric about his the affair between princess Cecilia of Sweden and her brother-in-law, which resulted in the famous scandal known as the 'Vadstena Rumble'.
 He was a favorite of Eric XIV.
 He was an envoy to France and Scotland in 1561-62 during the negotiations of a marriage between Eric XIV and Mary Stuart, served as the king's adviser and member of the royal council.
 He served as a military commander in the Northern Seven Years' War.
 He was a prisoner in Denmark 1566-71, and was invited to return to the royal council by John III of Sweden.